LoopZ/V8Power/README.txt

     (/T)        Depreciated.
 Now, /D.
     /D seconds  Delay in seconds to wait before the pause times-out. (returns errorlevel 1)
-    /K n        Use n instead of frame character to detect bounds.
     CTRL-C      When specified and Control-C is pressed, will exit with errorlevel of 200.